serdzz/microchip-eeprom-25x/README.md

 version = "<version>"
 ```

-Use embedded-hal implementation to get SPI and a GPIO OutputPin for the chip select.
+Use embedded-hal implementation to get SPI and a GPIO OutputPin for the hold line, write protect line and chip select.